How does the drug interact with Dicloplast Patch:

 How to manage the interaction:

-Taking Dicloplast Patch and Naproxen together can possibly result in an interaction, it can be taken if your doctor has advised it.
-However, if you notice any unusual bleeding or bruising, other signs of bleeding, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact your doctor immediately.
+There may be possible interaction between Dicloplast Patch and bromfenac but you can take it if prescribed by a doctor.
+Consult your doctor if you experience any unusual bleeding or bruising or have other signs and symptoms of bleeding such as dizziness; lightheadedness; red or black, tarry stools; coughing up or vomiting fresh or dried blood that looks like coffee grounds; severe headache; and weakness.
 Do not stop using any medications without first talking to your doctor.

 How does the drug interact with Dicloplast Patch: